 Please note the student to adult ratio – please see our Information for Schools page for details.

-The health and safety of our visitors and staff at the Queensland Museum and World Science Festival Brisbane is our priority.
-All World Science Festival Brisbane events in 2022 will operate in a COVID safe manner, following health advice from the Queensland Government.
+The health and safety of our visitors, staff and volunteers at the Queensland Museum and World Science Festival Brisbane is our priority.
+World Science Festival Brisbane events in 2022 will operate in line with Queensland Government public health measures.
+Festival attendees aged 16 years or over must be fully vaccinated against COVID-19 and show proof of vaccination (unless medically exempt) on entry to festival venues.
+Learn More

 SparkLab Exhibition Guide provides an overview of the experience, including information about SparkLab zones and exhibit highlights, things to do and think or talk about at an exhibit, programming information, links to the rest of the museum, and an exhibition map.